-Chris Bombardier, a 27 year old hemophiliac, is attempting to climb Mt.
+Chris Bombardier, a 27-year-old hemophiliac, is attempting to climb Mt.
 Aconcagua as a part of his Seven Summit Challenge to raise awareness of hemophilia.
-Bombardier was the first American hemophiliac to reach the summit of Kilmanjaro in June 2011.
+Bombardier was the first American hemophiliac to reach the summit of Kilimanjaro in June 2011.
 The remaining 6 summits include Mt.
 Aconcagua, Mt.
 Denali, Carstensz Pyramid, Mt.
 Elbrus, Vinson Massif and Mt.
 Everest.
 He is currently climbing Mt.
 Aconcagua in Argentina, which is approximately 22,847 miles high.
 He started the climb on Tuesday, January 29th with 2 guides and 8 other climbers.

 Bombardier is a board member of Save One Life, an international non-profit that aids impoverished hemophiliacs in developing countries.
 All money that Bombardier raises through his climbs will go to Save One Life.